How to Host a Low Waste Summer Party

 Waste Collection Station Considerations

-• Be vocal with your guests about your zero waste efforts and explain what goes where.
-Some people are not visual learners so don’t solely rely on your waste collection system signage.
+Talk with your guests about your zero waste efforts and explain what goes where so you don’t rely solely on your waste collection system signage.

-Zero Waste is much more than just recycling and composting as much as possible.
-A zero waste system is cyclical like the way resources flow in nature.
-It takes into account the whole life cycle of products to eliminate waste from the start and design products that are meant to be reused and recycled into use.
+Zero Waste is about more than just recycling and composting.
+It's a cyclical system that mimics the way resources flow in nature.
+It considers the entire life cycle of products to minimize waste from the beginning, and focuses on designing products that can be reused and recycled.